 Rate limiting

 We've set API rate limits to protect Katana from API traffic spikes that could put our systems at risk.
 These limits also help ensure that our platform remains stable and usable for everyone.
-We evaluate the number of requests sent to an API and will throttle them if they surpass the allowed amount.
+We evaluate the number of requests sent to an API and limit them if they surpass the allowed amount.

-By default, Katana API allows 30 requests per 60 seconds.
+By default, Katana API allows 60 requests per 60 seconds.

 Your current rate limit quota is provided in the response headers of each request.